Kim Kardashian Reportedly Preps For Baby Girl Amid Kanye West Divorce Rumors As ‘Sex Life’ Fizzles

 “On what should have been a joyous occasion [Serena Williams’ wedding], Kim Kardashian never cracked a smile at the nuptials, which she attended solo.”

-Describing the 37-year-old Keeping Up With The Kardashians star as appearing “downcast,” the publication reported that there was no sighting of Kanye at the star-studded wedding ceremony.
+Describing the 37-year-old Keeping Up With the Kardashians star as appearing “downcast,” the publication reported that there was no sighting of Kanye at the star-studded wedding ceremony.
 West and Kardashian enjoyed their own celebrity nuptials just a few years ago.

 But although they have two children, North West and Saint West, and are getting ready to welcome what is reportedly a baby girl into their lives, the insider claimed that their marriage is “officially over.”